What is Biology? History, Concepts, and Applications

 Ecology

-Ecology observes organism-environment interactions.
-According to ecologists, this affects organism dispersion, energy and matter transfer, and environmental changes in biological systems.
-Habitat loss, climate change, and biodiversity loss are environmental challenges that necessitate this branch.
+Ecology studies organism-environment interactions.
+Ecologists say this influences organism dispersion, energy and matter transfer, and biological system environmental changes.
+Environmental issues, including habitat loss, climate change, and biodiversity loss, require this branch.
 Ecological research guides resource management.

 Entomology